 How to Book a Traveling Escape Room

-We are a small team right now, which means we aren’t available in more than one place at a time.
-The best way to show interest is to contact us.
+I am a one-person team right now, which means I am not available in more than one place at a time.
+The best way to show interest is to contact me.

-Depending on where we are at any given time, we’ll actually contact you (the city, school, etc.) to see if you’re interested in providing a room for us to run the escape room.
+Depending on where I am at any given time, I might actually contact you (the city, school, etc.) to see if you’re interested in providing a room for us to run the escape room.
 From there, we can coordinate game times, signup sheets, and other details to get the ball rolling.